alexrudnick/dissertation/BURNDOWN.md

   * DONE maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.

 ## monolingual done things
+  * DONE run experiments for brown clusters AND syntactic features at once
   * run experiments for brown clusters
     * DONE always use feature prefixes, just cite Turian et al as explanation
     * DONE europarl clusters